-The chapter is divided into five geographic branches consisting of the West Tennessee Branch, Middle Tennessee Branch, Upper Cumberland Branch, Lower Middle/East Tennessee Branch, and the Upper East Tennessee Branch.
-Each branch holds quarterly luncheon meetings featuring lunch and a technical session on a subject relative to the public works official.
+The Tennessee Chapter of APWA is divided into four geographic branches consisting of the West Tennessee Branch, Middle Tennessee Branch, Upper East Tennessee Branch, and the Lower Tennessee Branch.
+Each branch holds regular meetings featuring lunch and a technical session or social program on subjects relative to the public works profession.

-An Annual Joint Conference is held each fall with participation from the Tennessee SWANA chapter.
-The conference typically features over 50 vendor exhibits and 30 technical sessions.
+Annually the Chapter hosts the Tennessee APWA Conference in the fall with participation from the Tennessee SWANA chapter.
+The conference typically features over 50 vendor exhibits and 12 technical sessions with over 250 attendees.

-In 2003 the chapter established the Tennessee Public Works Institute for providing educational sessions and certifications to all levels of public works employees across the state.
-TPWI holds various 4-Day schools throughout the year in the following subject areas: Maintenance Technologies for Public Works Field Personnel, Public Works Construction Inspection, and Public Works Supervision.
-In 2008 TPWI will add a Public Works Administration 4-day school.
-Other subject areas may be added upon future interest.
+The Tennessee Public Works Institute (TPWI) was established in 2003 to provide educational sessions and certifications to public works employees across the state in every role.
+TPWI organizes a variety of 4-day schools throughout the year in areas including Maintenance Technologies for Public Works Field Personnel, Public Works Construction Inspection, Public Works Fleet Management, and Public Works Supervision.

 Ronnie Hammonds serves as the director of TPWI organizing classes instructed by over 20 professionals in public works and supporting organizations throughout the State.